BA, MS Psychology

 The role of emotion and social relations in the creation and curation of the arts carries compelling implications for cultural evolution and remains an area of great interest in psychological literature.
 Of all the arts, music has been recognized to be a particularly effective medium for capturing and conveying emotion between its creators and consumers.
 My research specifically examines the transfer of emotion and higher psychological states (e.g., inspiration) via music from composers to listeners through performers.
 My current project employs experimental paradigms previously developed to examine emotion transfer and inspiration 'contagion' in visual art and creative writing utilising cross-classified statistical models combined with conditional process analysis.

-My past research has examined cognitive integration and differentiation, writing apprehension and self-efficacy, lunar psychophysics and virtual reality, mental load and performance, the chills, aesthetics in science, inspiration in the creative process, and higher goods as indicators of self-transcendent wellbeing.
+My past research has examined cognitive integration and differentiation, writing apprehension and self-efficacy, lunar psychophysics and virtual reality, mental load and performance, the chills, aesthetics in science, imagination and inspiration in the creative process, and higher goods as indicators of self-transcendent wellbeing.